Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

 A keyboard wedge is an application that can acquire data and send it directly in the keyboard buffer, just as if it was typed on a virtual keyboard.

-Coppernic's wedge applications add a deeper integration capability by using intents too in order to send reader's events (succesful read or read failure).
+Coppernic's wedge applications add a deeper integration capability by using Android intent in order to send reader's events (successful read or read failure).

 iCLass settings
 --------------
 iCLass Settings allows confuring wedge for the Sound, Timeout and so on...
-Settings are composed of four sections :
+Settings screen is composed of four sections :
   - Service
   - Scan
   - Keyboard wedge